 That's right: $600.

 The amount would cover the publicity listing in the directory and the booth showing.
-They only needed one signed copy of my book.
+They only needed one signed copy of my book for display.
 All other sales would be handled directly with me.
 This didn’t pass the sniff test.

 After hanging up, I searched for this company and found a bunch of other complaints from authors who’ve been contacted by these scam artists.

 Don’t be fooled if you receive a call about this Readers Magnet scam!
 You can find new analytics information about them in my blog article, Why Readers Magnet Should Fear Google and Facebook.

 In addition, here are some other links to help you make an informed decision before parting with your own cash.